 - Stimulation of the autonomic nervous system

-How to find a skilled practitioner of Spinal Manipulation
+How to find a skilled practitioner of Chiropractic

 Most of the spinal manipulative therapy in North America is delivered by chiropractors.
 Spinal manipulation is the treatment that most people associate with chiropractors.
 Chiropractors, in their undergraduate training, concentrate on spinal manipulation and develop a degree of expertise that is only learned to a limited degree at the post-graduate level by other health care providers.